Have a Question?

 Unlike many other studios, we do not encourage parents to buy expensive or unnecessary tools, just the essentials to protect the students.
 Our goal is to run the best possible martial arts training programs, at fair tuition prices and low cost entry.

 We believe families that kick together, stick together.
-Each person in your immediate family who enrolls with us after the first student, receives and additional 25% off of tuition.
+Each person in your immediate family who enrolls with us after the first student receives an additional percentage off of tuition.
 We know that a life development program such as this, although a financial commitment, can be affordable for families both big and small.

 Student Tuition Structure

 Student tuition depends on age, the number of students in your family, and program level.
 Please contact us directly for more information or specific class questions.

 Martial Arts is commonly confused with the fighting and action movie dramatizations of the film world.
 Karate is very safe and the most common injuries we see in students always happen outside the studio, not within.
 Students have all the best tools and equipment available to them to train hard, but in a safe and supportive environment.